Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Approach

 Standard DRL techniques have a high sample complexity.
-DRL requires each state-action pair to be visited infinitely often, the main reason we use $\epsilon$-greedy.
+DRL requires each state-action pair to be visited infinitely often, the main reason we use $\epsilon$-greedy in the DDQN agent.
 If some states are rare, we do not want to force the agent to explore them - especially if the related decisions are straightforward and we have an idea of what actions might be good in the given state.
 When playing Monopoly, a player can only buy an unowned property (property still owned by the bank) when they exactly land on the property square.
 During our simulations, we observed that the \textit{buy property} action is seldom allowed.
 Similarly, \textit{accept trade offer} is only valid when there is an outstanding trade offer from another player.
 The resulting rare-occurring action-state pairs further increase the sample and computational complexity of the learning task.
 We hypothesize that by using a rule-based approach for the rare occurring but simple decisions and a learning-based approach for the more frequent but complex decisions, we can improve the overall performance.

-We design a hybrid agent that integrates the DRL approach presented earlier (\Cref{sec_standard}) with a fixed policy approach.
+We design hybrid agents that integrate the DRL approaches presented earlier (\Cref{sec_standard}) with a fixed-policy approach.
 We use a fixed-policy to make \textit{buy property} and \textit{accept trade offer} decisions.
 For all other decisions, we use DRL.
-During training, if there is an outstanding trade offer, the execution flow shifts from the learning-based agent to a fixed policy agent to decide whether to accept the trade offer or not.
+During training, if there is an outstanding trade offer, the execution flow shifts from the learning-based agent to a fixed-policy agent to decide whether to accept the trade offer or not.
 The agent accepts an offer if the trade increases the number of monopolies.
 If the number of monopolies remains unchanged, the agent only accepts if the net worth of the offer is positive.
 The net worth of an offer is calculated using: where $nw_o$ denotes the net worth of the trade offer, $p_o$ is the price of the property offered, $c_o$ is the amount of cash offered, $p_r$ is the price of the property requested, and $c_r$ is the amount of cash requested.